Dr. Camille Cooper working with Comer Core Team members in the Darlington County School District in South Carolina

-- Positive relationships as the foundation for effective classroom practices
+- Development and positive relationships as the foundation for effective classroom practices

 - Applying the standards of Comer in the Classroom (e.g., having high expectations, teaching from a challenging and rigorous curriculum, knowing your students) to one’s own classroom context

-- Communication Skills: Giving students feedback, word choices and positive language, active listening
+- Communication skills: Giving students feedback, positive language, and active listening

 - Planning for predictable developmental behaviors